Andrew Irvine (mountaineer): Sighting by Wang Hong-bao

 Further confirmation of this sighting was provided by a 1986 conversation that American Everest historian Tom Holzel had with Zhang Junyan, Wang's tent-mate from the 1975 expedition.
 Zhang said Wang returned from a 20-minute excursion and described finding "a foreign mountaineer" at 8,100 meters.

-Since no other European climber was known to have died at that elevation on the north side of Everest, it was almost certain that the body was either Mallory or Irvine.
+Since no other European climber was known to have died or gone missing at that elevation on the north side of Everest before 1960, it was almost certain that the body was either that of Mallory or Irvine.

 Wang's 1975 sighting was the key to the discovery of Mallory's body 24 years later in the same general area, although his reported description of the body he found—"hole in cheek"—is not consistent with the condition and posture of Mallory's body, which was face down, his head almost completely buried in scree, and with a golfball-sized puncture wound on his forehead.
 One possibility is that Wang actually saw Irvine.
 Another is that Wang discovered Mallory face up and turned his body over to effect a simple burial.